sirpandemona/CDA/Exercise 3/README.md

 If you are using `pip`, run `pip install -r requirements.txt` to install libraries.

 ### Run the result
-1. Start Jupyter notebook: `jupyter notebook`.
+1. Start Jupyter notebook: `jupyter notebook`
-2. See Sampling task in sampling.ipynb'
+2. See Sampling task in `sampling.ipynb`
-3. See Sketching task in 'sketching.ipynb'
+3. See Sketching task in `sketching.ipynb`
-4. See Flow data discretization task and Botnet profiling task in 'discretization.ipynb'
+4. See Flow data discretization task and Botnet profiling task in `discretization.ipynb`
-5. See Flow classification task in 'flow_classification.ipynb'
+5. See Flow classification task in `flow_classification.ipynb`